Ukrainian architecture: Early Middle Ages and Medieval Rus' (988–1240)

-The medieval state of Kyivan Rus was the predecessor of modern states of Ukraine, Russia, and Belarus and their respective cultures, including architecture.
+The medieval state of Kievan Rus' was the predecessor of modern states of Ukraine, Russia, and Belarus and their respective cultures, including architecture.

-The great church architecture, built after the adoption of Christianity in 988, were the first examples of monumental architecture in the East Slavic lands.
-The architectural style of the Kyivan state, which quickly established itself, was strongly influenced by the Byzantine.
-Early Eastern Orthodox churches were mainly made of wood, with the simplest form of church becoming known as a cell church.
+Church architecture of Rus' predated the adoption of Christianity in 988, and Christian temples in Kyiv are mentioned as early as 945.
+Early Eastern Orthodox churches were mainly made of wood, with the simplest form becoming known as a cell church.
+The architectural style of the Kievan state was strongly influenced by the Byzantine architecture, and Greek masters were invited to build the first stone churches in the region by prince Volodymyr, but influences of Western European Romanesque architecture were also present.
 Major cathedrals often featured scores of small domes, which led some art historians to take this as an indication of the appearance of pre-Christian pagan Slavic temples.
+Although early Kievan Rus' architecture had a common style, it eventually diverged into a number of local varieties.